spareinetrip/stremula-1/README.md

 2. **Network Access**: Requires internet connection to check GitHub
 3. **Authentication**: If your repository is private, ensure git credentials are configured (SSH keys or HTTPS credentials)
 4. **Merge Conflicts**: If local changes conflict with remote changes, the pull may fail (check logs)
-5. **Service Restart**: When updates are pulled, the service restarts automatically (brief downtime)
+5. **Service Restart**: When updates are pulled, the entire service (both server and fetcher) restarts automatically (brief downtime)
 6. **Branch Detection**: The updater automatically detects the current branch if not specified
+7. **Update Timing**: Updates are checked after each fetch completes, so the frequency depends on your `fetcher.intervalMinutes` setting
+8. **No Conflicts**: Updates never run while fetches are in progress, ensuring data integrity

 ### Disabling Auto-Updater